Mythbuster: Debunking Anti-Transgender MessagesBy Shane Stahl • March 14, 2021 • 1:15 pm

 Denying best-practice medical care and support to transgender youth can be life-threatening.
 It has been shown to contribute to depression, social isolation, self-hatred, risk of self-harm and suicidal behavior, and more.
 Research shows that transgender youth whose families support their gender identity have a 52% decrease in suicidal thoughts, a 48% decrease in suicide attempts, and significant increases in self-esteem and general health.

-Transgender children, like all children, have the best chance to thrive when they are supported and can get the health care they need.
+Transgender kids, like all kids, have the best chance to thrive when they are supported and can get the health care they need.
 Being a kid is hard enough.
 We don’t need it to be even harder for kids who are transgender, denying them best-practice medical care and singling them out for increased bullying and harassment.

 MYTH: There are only two genders—male and female